achoroszej/zadaniedomowe-selenium/README.md

 ` git reset --hard`

-and then checkout desired branch with command showed above.
+and then checkout desired branch with command showed above."# zadaniedomowe-selenium"